Kit Harington: 2011–2019: Breakthrough with Game of Thrones

-2020–present: Career expansion
+2020–present: career expansion

 In 2020, Harington took part in a virtual performance of an extract from the play Burn by playwright Chris Thompson.
 In September 2020, it was announced that he would appear in the second season of the Netflix anthology series Criminal: UK.
 The series premiered on 16 September to positive reviews.
 In August 2019, Harington joined the Marvel Cinematic Universe in an undisclosed role.
 The role was later revealed to be Dane Whitman in Chloé Zhao's Eternals acting opposite Richard Madden, Gemma Chan, Kumail Nanjiani, Brian Tyree Henry, and Angelina Jolie.
 The film was released in November 2021 and received mixed reviews from critics, while grossing over $402 million worldwide.
 That same year he was cast in the second season of the Amazon Prime Video anthology series Modern Love acting opposite Lucy Boynton in the satirical romantic comedy episode "Strangers on a (Dublin) Train".

 In March 2022, Harrington played the titular role in Donmar Warehouse's run of Henry V. In May, it was announced that Harington would star in Mary’s Monster, a film about author Mary Shelley's mental struggle to write her 1818 novel Frankenstein.
 That same month, he also joined Scoot McNairy and Josh Lucas in the action thriller Blood for Dust.
 In June 2022, A Song of Ice and Fire author George R. R. Martin revealed that a Jon Snow spin-off series was in early development, and that it was Harington who first brought the idea for the project.
 Harington later revealed that the show was no longer in development, stating that the team "couldn't find the right story to tell" and that the project was "off the table for the foreseeable future."

 In March 2023, Harington featured in the Apple TV+ series Extrapolations as Nicholas Bilton.
 Harington is producing a TV thriller, Empire of Dirt described as "a very British Western" about a maven who discovers his family is running a drugs racket.
 In 2024 he was cast in the West End transfer of the Jeremy O. Harris play Slave Play at the Noël Coward Theatre in 2024.
-That same year he was cast in a main role in the third season of the HBO/BBC One series Industry where he played Henry Muck, a CEO of a green tech energy company.
+That same year he was cast in a main role in the third season of the HBO/BBC One series Industry where he played Henry Muck, an aristocrat and CEO of a green energy company.
+He reprised the role for the fourth season, which premiered in 2026.
+Harington has received critical acclaim for his role on Industry, with Hannah J. Davies of The Guardian calling it a "career-best" performance.

 In September 2025, Harington was cast as Sydney Carton in the upcoming BBC One miniseries A Tale of Two Cities, adapted from the novel of the same name by Charles Dickens.
 Harington is also an executive producer on the miniseries.
+In March 2026, Harrington announced during his interview on The Tonight Show Starring Jimmy Fallon that he would star in the Hulu limited series Count My Lies alongside Lindsay Lohan and Shailene Woodley.